 The Leupold SX-1 Ventana 2 is a great scope primarily for hunting and wildlife watching, and with the included gear you’ll be ready to hit the trail as soon as you open the box.

-Bushnell is known for their quality products and very rarely disappoints.
+Bushnell is known for its quality products and very rarely disappoints.
 The Bushnell Legend Ultra HD 20-60×80 has waterproof& Rain Guard HD coating to repel water.
 This keeps the spotting scope from being damaged and last longer.

-The Bushnell SX-1 Ventana 2 is what you can expect our of Bushnell.
+The Bushnell SX-1 Ventana 2 is what you can expect of Bushnell.
 This model’s 80mm objective lens and coating make it great for low-light spotting.

 The multi-coated optics reduce glare in high-light conditions so you won’t have to adjust as much to accommodate your position to the sun.
 And of course, it’s coated to make it waterproof and fog proof.

 Fixed dual-focus controls allow you to make rapid adjustments and fine-tune them quickly to get the best view possible.